 Form Factor: Mini-ITX | Ports: 2x USB 3.0 Audio In/Out Front Ports | Drive Bays: 2x 2.5inch SSD | Cooling: Optional 2x 120mm fan slots with dust filters| Weight: 9.7 Pounds

-Fractal is a very renowned manufacturer with respect to its other components that you can come across whether it be cases to cooling solutions for cases such as case fans.
-Now they have ventured onto developing more complex pieces of tech which definitely include this refined product that is the Node 202.
+Fractal is a very renowned manufacturer concerning its other components that you can come across whether it be cases to cooling solutions for cases such as case fans.
+Now they have ventured on developing more complex pieces of tech which definitely includes this refined product that is Node 202.
 Node 202 works its way among the top 5 as a very reliable HTPC case.

 The conventional Mini ITX form factor is there of course and from an aesthetic aspect, it resembles a gaming console but with a darker contrast.
 This build quality and dimensions make it easy to place and very proactively portable.
 The performance fares prominently well in comparison with its other counterparts and much more quieter as well.